anthebol/3d-map-rl-localization/README.md

     - *Time Penalty*: -0.01 per step for efficiency
 - **step(action)**: updates position, extracts new view, calculates reward
 - **reset()**: randomizes agent position, selects new target
-- **get_image(coordinate)**: extracts current view of agent, image at same scale as target image is cropped based on the agent's current position as the center from environment image, ensuring consistency in navigation size
+- **get_current_image(coordinate)**: extracts current view of agent, image at same scale as target image is cropped based on the agent's current position as the center from environment image, ensuring consistency in navigation size
 - **Agent Movement**: new position calculated as (x + ax * action_step, y + ay * action_step), clipped to environment bounds
 - **Episode Termination**: success (similarity > threshold) or max steps reached (default 1000)